odoo/runbot/README.md

 ![Odoo repo configuration](runbot/documentation/images/repo_runbot.png "Odoo repo configuration")
 - **Name**: `runbot`
 - **Project**: `runbot`.
-- **Modules to install**: `-*,runbot` ton only install the runbot module.
+- **Modules to install**: `-*,runbot` to only install the runbot module.
-- No addons_path given to use repo root as default.
+- **Addons path**: No `addons_path` given to use repo root as default.
 - (optionnal) For your custom repo, it is advised to configure the repo in `hook` mode if possible, adding a webhook on `/runbot/hook`.
 Use `/runbot/hook/<repo_id>` to do it manually.
 - **Remotes**: `git@github.com:odoo/runbot.git`
-- The remote *PR* option can be checked if needed to fetch pull request too .
-Will only work if a github token is given for this repo.
+- The remote *PR* option can be checked if needed to fetch pull request too.
+Will work only if a github token is given for this repo.

 A config file with your remotes should be created for each repo.
 You can check the content in `/runbot/static/repo/(runbot|odoo)/config`.
 The repo will be fetched, this operation may take some time too.
 After that, you should start seeing empty batches in both projects on the frontend (`/` or `/runbot`)